westminsterwooster/wpc-tech-docs-guest/docs/about.md

-# Westminster Presbyterian Church Technology Documentation
+# Westminster Presbyterian Church Technology Documentation for Guests

-The Westminster Presbyterian Church Technology Documentation is a reference for the technology located in Mackey Hall used for livestreaming services.
+The Westminster Presbyterian Church Technology Documentation for Guests is s reference for the technology located in Mackey Hall instnded for guests using the system.

 ---